BassT23/Proxmox/README.md

 `Check` calls the existing check path. `Start update` calls the existing CLI, which hands the update to the session-independent #316 systemd job runner.
-The browser receives the job ID and may be closed; the job and its journal remain available to a later browser or device.
+The browser receives the job ID and may be closed; the job and its journal remain available to a later browser or device, including when the job runs on another Proxmox cluster node.
 The UI polls job state every two seconds while a job is running and less often when idle.
 Updates require a browser confirmation.
 There are no reboot, backup, cancellation, configuration, or arbitrary-command actions.
 Configuration and external-target